jfrog/artifactory-user-plugins/download/internalRewriteDownload/README.md

 root folder of the repository.

 ## Features
 In this example, this only works in the `dist-local` repository.
 However, this script will work for any local repo by:
-	1. Changing '.repositorySettings(new GenericRepositorySettingsImpl()).build()' to the package type you're using (e.g. if you are creating a Maven repository -> '.repositorySettings(new MavenRepositorySettingsImpl()).build()'
+	- Changing `.repositorySettings(new GenericRepositorySettingsImpl()).build()` to the package type you're using (e.g. if you are creating a Maven repository -> `.repositorySettings(new MavenRepositorySettingsImpl()).build()`
-	2. Changing the 'dist-local' repo name
+	- Changing the `dist-local` repo name

 #### Installation
 To install this plugin: